Who needs to file — the full list

-The most common reason is self-employment.
-If you're a sole trader earning more than £1,000 a year, you must file.
-But that's just the start.
+The most common trigger is self-employment.
+If you are a sole trader earning more than £1,000 a year (before deducting expenses), you must file.

 According to HMRC's guidance, you must send a return if any of these applied in the last tax year: